Tilbury Riverside railway station: 1905-1907 rebuilding

-The new engine shed was opened in 1906 and was located adjacent to the north edge of the triangular junction which was located on the site of the closed gas works.
+The new engine shed was opened in 1906 and was located adjacent to the north edge of the triangular junction, which was located on the site of the closed gas works.

-In 1909 Tilbury Docks, along with the upstream docks, became part of the newly established Port of London Authority (PLA).
+In 1909, Tilbury Docks, along with the upstream docks, became part of the newly established Port of London Authority (PLA).

-The Midland Railway took over the LTSR on 7 August 1912 and Tilbury station became a Midland Railway station.
+The Midland Railway took over the LTSR on 7 August 1912 and Tilbury station moved under its ownership.